 Militarism.
 Hitler and his followers believed that re-arming and expanding Germany’s armed forces was essential for the defence of the nation.
 Rearmament would be carried out in defiance of the restrictions imposed by the Treaty of Versailles.
 Hitler also considered military strength essential for expanding the German state.
 The organisation and culture of the NSDAP were fundamentally militaristic, as evidenced by the size and popularity of the party’s paramilitary groups the Sturmabteilung (SA) and Schutzstaffel (SS).

 Expansionism.
-The Nazis in general and Hitler, in particular, dreamed of unifying the German-speaking Aryan peoples of Europe, into a greater German state.
+Hitler and the Nazis dreamed of unifying the German-speaking Aryan peoples of Europe into a greater German state.
 To achieve this, Hitler believed his regime would need to acquire lebensraum, or ‘living space’, to accommodate the needs of the new Germany.
 This ‘living space’ would be seized from the non-Aryan people of eastern Europe, in countries like Czechoslovakia, Poland and Russia.
 The first step to creating this greater Germany would be to achieve anschluss: the union of Germany and Austria.

 A ‘third way’.
 The horrors of World War I and the global economic crisis of the late 1920s saw many people reject existing political and economic systems, such as parliamentary democracy and capitalism.
 Socialism emerged as one alternative system – however, both Nazism and fascism considered themselves a ‘third way’, an alternative to both democracy and socialism.
 Hitler was famously hostile to democracy, which he considered a weak and indecisive form of government, too prone to interference and infiltration by destructive forces.
 He also despised communism, regarding it as a Jewish invention to enslave entire nations and non-Jewish races.